Research

 Research Papers

-Eliciting Present Bias Under Uncertainty (draft available upon request) with Johannes Hoelzemann and Yoram Halevy
+Uncertain Present Bias (draft available upon request) with Johannes Hoelzemann and Yoram Halevy

 Vulnerability as Strength: Trusting as a Credible Signal of Competence (draft available upon request) with Yuval Deutsch and Sabrina Deutsch Salamon